huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 * Q-function[Q(s,a)]: returns Q-value for action a at state s.
 Learning an action-value function, a.k.a.
 Q function, that computes the expected utility of taking an action in a state after training converges.
 * it will find the best course of action, given the current state of the agent.
 Depending on where the agent is in the environment, it will decide the next action to be taken.

-With the help of Q - value and advanced statistics we can find the Deep - Q - Network.
-You all must have heard of a game called chess. nowadays it is mostly played online, also you don't need a second player to play, you can just play against a bot and also get defeated, which leaves you thinking how can a machine beat me.
-Well, because it is learning.

-Now, the thing to understand is when training the learner for games like Chess, the agent has a very small action space, but large state space.
-For example, in the game of chess, the state space is the whole 20X20 board, but the action space is small like a pawn can move only in 1–2 directions.
-Deep-Q-Network has been proven to be very effective.

-But when we talk about reinforcement learning for natural language processing there are few problems which are discussed below:

 #### Sequential decision making problem for text understanding

 Agent observes state as a string of text at a time 't'.
 Agent also knows a set of possible actions, each describes as a string text.
 Agent tries to understand the “state text” and all possible “action texts”, then takes a decision which maximizes the long term reward.
 Then, the environment state changes to a new state, agent receives an immediate reward.

 #### Unbounded action space in reinforcement learning

 Environments with vast state space is a problem in reinforcement learning.
-On top of this, action space can be enormous too, and choosing responses to natural language prompts is one of them.
+Also the action space can be quite large.

 For solving this problem DRRN(deep reinforcement relevance network) was proposed.
 The idea of DRRN is to project both the state and action into a continuous space(as vectors).
 Q-function is a relevance function of the state vector and action vector.the DRRN experiences higher average reward.

 Chatbot dialogues can be improved using Deep Reinforcement Learning.
-Conversations are simulated using two virtual agents, and the quality is improved in progressive iterations.

 ## Inference